sdss/clu/docs/sphinx/getting-started.rst

 Legacy actors
 ~~~~~~~~~~~~~

 Actors that derive from `.LegacyActor` track their models via the `.TronConnection` instance.
 In this case the model schema needs to be defined as part of the ``actorkeys`` and the parsing and validation of the keys is done using the ``opscore`` machinery that has been integrated into CLU.
-That said, the bahviour of the `.TronModel` instances that can be accessed via `.TronConnection.models` is the same as the one described above for `.Model`, including the access format and the ability to set callbacks.
+That said, the bahviour of the `.TronModel` instances that can be accessed via `actor.models <.TronConnection.models>` is the same as the one described above for `.Model`, including the access format and the ability to set callbacks.

 .. _devices: